Caught Dead in Wyoming Book 8

 "This series has me hooked!
 The character development over several books has been amazing.
 The local color and setting is refreshing.
 The plot twists and turns keep me turning the pages.
 This is a great series and Hot Roll is a great book.
 Highly recommended and can’t wait for the next one!" -- Amazon 5-star review

-In a bid to make my Caught Dead in Wyoming books accessible to all, Hot Roll is now available in ebook, paperback (large-print version in production now) and audiobook (now at most outlets, including Amazon, Audible, Nook and iTunes, and coming soon to Walmart).
+In a bid to make my Caught Dead in Wyoming books accessible to all, Hot Roll is now available in ebook, paperback (including a large-print version) and audiobook (at most outlets, including Amazon, Audible, Nook, iTunes and Walmart).
 Listen to the audio sample below, then click the links to buy.